MeisamMulla/php-opencloud-for-codeigniter/README.md

 Drop the files/folders in the `/application` folder into your CodeIgniter `/application` folder.
 You will then need to modify the contents of `/application/config/opencloud.php` to match your Rackspace account.

 ## Usage ##
-You can load the library in the controller you would like to use it in like so:
+You can load the library in any controller you would like to use it in like this:
 ```php
 $this->load->library('opencloud');
 ```